syrkis/miiii/docs/slides.md

 - Grokking is when a model suddenly generalises.
 - @nanda2023 shows grokking in a transformer.
 - Grokking means the weights represents an algorithm...
-- ... rather than a weired data base.
+- ... rather than a dataset.

 \framebreak